 A month passed by and it was finally time for shipments to arrive, but the execution of the company was so bad that they delayed the entire process by another month.
 Local researchers who conducted polls noted that over 60% of customers who made the pre-order, no longer shared the same enthusiasm in using the phone.
 Why?
 Because, over the course of time, their attention to cost had slowly come down.

 Picture them paying for the phone at a storefront and being told that they would receive the phone after a lengthy delay, would there be an outrage?
 Most likely.
 This is due to the fact that when consumers are actively aware of the cost of a product, they’re more excited and eager to consume it, regardless of whether it was $5 or $500.

-Over the last few years or so, we’ve seen a lot of enterprises employ price bundling strategies.
-It's not just limited to products, even a combination of services are being sold at a single price point.
+Over the last few years or so, we’ve seen many enterprises employ price bundling strategies.
+It's not just limited to products; even combinations of services are being sold at a single price point.
 It’s one place where marketing executives managed to score a home run.
 A whole list of studies show that consumers tend to value and consume products that are bundled more than their individual counterparts.

 Picture this: a consumer who isn’t an avid drinker may never buy an expensive bottle of champagne.
 But offer him a bundle of hand made cookies, chips, chocolates and then a bottle of champagne to go with it.
 What does he do?
 Consume it all.